right_arrow_blueIntroducing User Segmentation — Deliver surveys and feedback forms with precise targeting using powerful User Segments. Learn more

 What are Closed-ended Questions?

 Closed-ended questions are those survey questions that ask respondents to answer from a set of pre-determined survey responses.
-They can be 1 to 5 rating questions, Likert scale questions, smiley survey scale questions, yes/no questions, or any other question that can be answered with a specific piece of information.
+They can be 1 to 5 rating survey questions, Likert scale questions, smiley face survey questions, yes/no questions, 1 to 10 rating scale survey questions, opinions from Strongly Agree to Strongly Disagree, or any other question that can be answered with a specific piece of information.

 An example of a closed-ended question is "Did you enjoy the movie?" because it can be answered with a straightforward yes or no.